 Why use French flour?

 If you want to make really great baguettes and croissant, try French flour.
 You will notice the difference.
 It’s much easier to achieve those large ‘holes’ you love.
 The dough is will softer to work with, so require a little practice!
-It’s always best to autolyse first.
+It’s always best to autolyse first – pre-soaking.

 What type of flour should I use?

 - Type 45 – The whitest of flours.
+You’ll discover there are two types, one created specifically for croissants and brioches (sometimes called Gruau).
+The second is similar to sponge flour you might find in the supermarket.
 I use this flour for making scones and cakes with excellent results.

 - Type 55 and Type 65 – These are typically used for bread making.
 I like to use Type 65 which has a slightly rougher feel and is my flour of choice for baguettes